krishna2/krishna2.github.io/health.md

 You are what you eat.
 The whole dietary science is just about 100 years old.
 Long story short : take any new advice with a grain of salt (or maybe keep the salt away, who knows).
 All diets (mostly) can be classified in three groups.

-  -- a.
-Calorie restriction : Famous methods (with apps) where you count everything, eat only prescribed stuff ... and play the consume less than you use.
+  * Calorie restriction : Famous methods (with apps) where you count everything, eat only prescribed stuff ... and play the consume less than you use.

-  -- b.
-Time restriction : This used to be one of my favorites - where you eat in a small continuous window and fast the rest of the time.
+  * Time restriction : This used to be one of my favorites - where you eat in a small continuous window and fast the rest of the time.
 Astute reader thinking "used to be", huh?
 I still follow but I keep the timing to a better 12 hour of fasting (than the 16-18 I used to follow religiously).
 There are just way too many caveats here -- what works, what does not .. etc. That's a longer article by itself.

-  -- c.
-Food type restriction : This is the type of food that's allowed or not.
+  * Food type restriction : This is the type of food that's allowed or not.
 E.g., Keto -> all fat ... or low-carb, Mediterranean ... so on.

 The ideal diet would be a mix of all the above three components adjusted to your body type / lifestyle / generally accepted science.